Types

 which are value constructors of the type.

-Value constructors can also have positional and named data associated with them to create product types.
+Value constructors have only positional data associated with them.

 type Order